dOrgTech/LL-DAO/README.md

 Challenge Areas
 ---------------

-In each area, this research will consider a wide solution spectrum-- including blockchain code, contract law, and good faith conventions.
+In each Challenge Area, we consider a wide solution spectrum-- including blockchain code, contract law, and good faith social conventions.

 1.  **Formation**